 Beyond that, these store-specific Tiffany events are likely aimed at helping the brand to tempt consumers back into brick-and-mortar outposts in the wake of longstanding COVID-19 lockdowns and a striking rise in e-commerce sales, something that many brands – from luxury names to resale retailers like The RealReal, the latter of which is readily expanding its physical retail footprint – are aiming to achieve.
 While vaccine roll-outs are prompting consumers to venture out more, they are “unlikely to go back to their old ways of shopping,” Dr. Michael Ketzenberg and Dr. M. Serkan Akturk recently wrote, thereby putting the impetus on brands “to stay relevant in the post-pandemic world.”

-With that in mind, brands and retailers need to “facilitate better retail experiences” in order to engage consumers in a post-pandemic capacity, according to Gensler consultant Michael Gatti, whether that be through “engaging and creative in-store experience,” for instance, or by way of the introduction of an expanded range of products.
+With that in mind, brands and retailers need to “facilitate better retail experiences” in order to engage consumers in a post-pandemic capacity, according to Gensler Gensler architect and lifestyle leader Michael Gatti, whether that be through “engaging and creative in-store experience,” for instance, or by way of the introduction of an expanded range of products.
 As of now, Tiffany is opting for the former.